vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 If you examine the `MontyExperiment` class, you will also notice that there are related methods like `{pre,post}_epoch`, and `{pre,post}_episode`. **With inheritance or mixin classes, you can use these methods to customize what happens before during and after each epoch, or episode. **Also notice that each method contains calls to a logger.
 Logger classes can also be customized to log specific information at each control point.
 Finally, we save a model with the `save_state_dict` method at the end of each epoch.
 All told, the sequence of method calls goes something like

-- train (loop over epochs)
+- `MontyExperiment.train` (loops over epochs)
-  - pre_train logging
+  - Do pre-train logging.
-  - run_epoch (loop over episodes)
+  - `MontyExperiment.run_epoch` (loops over episodes)
-    - pre_epoch
-      - pre_epoch logging
+    - `MontyExperiment.pre_epoch`
+      - Do pre-epoch logging.
-    - run_episode (loop over steps)
+    - `MontyExperiment.run_episode` (loops over steps)
-      - pre_episode
-        - pre_episode logging
-      - model.step()
+      - `MontyExperiment.pre_episode`
-      - post_episode
+        - Do pre-episode logging.
-        - post_episode logging
-    - post_epoch
+      - `Monty.step`
-      - save_state_dict
+      - `MontyExperiment.post_episode`
+        - Update object model in memory.
-      - post_epoch logging
+        - Do post-episode logging
+    - `MontyExperiment.post_epoch`
-  - post_train logging
+      - `MontyExperiment.save_state_dict`.
+      - Do post-epoch logging.
+  - Do post-train logging.

-and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.**
+and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.** When we run Monty in evaluation mode, the same sequencce of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
+See [here](../../how-monty-works/experiment.md) for more details on epochs, episodes, and steps.

-> 🚧 TODO: Make a nicer looking version of this
->
-> Make this look more "cody" instead of bullet points.

 ## Model

-The model is specified in the `monty_config` field of the `first_experiment` config, as `SingleCameraMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
+The model is specified in the `monty_config` field of the `first_experiment` config as a `SingleCameraMontyConfig` which is in turn defined within `src/tbp/monty/frameworks/config_utils/config_args.py`.
 Yes, that's a config within a config.
 The reason for nesting configs is that the model is an ensemble of LearningModules (LMs), and SensorModules (SMs), each of which could potentially have their own configuration as well.
 For more details on configuring custom learning or sensor modules see [this guide](../customizing-monty.md).

-For now, we will start with the simplest vesion of this complex system.
+For now, we will start with the simplest version of this complex system.
 The `SingleCameraMontyConfig` dataclass has fields `learning_module_configs` and `sensor_module_configs` where each key is the name of an LM (or SM resp.), and each value is the full config for that model component. **Our first model has only one LM and one SM**.
 Note that the `sm_to_agent_dict` field of the model config maps each SM to an "agent" (i.e. a moveable part), and only a single agent is specified, meaning that our model has one moveable part with one sensor attached to it.
 In particular, it has an RGBD camera attached to it.

 ## Steps

 By now, we know that an experiment relies on `train` and `evaluate` methods, that each of these runs one or more `epochs`, which consists of one or more `episodes`, and finally each `episode` repeatedly calls `model.step`.
 Now we will start unpacking each of these levels, starting with the innermost loop over `steps`.

 In `SingleCameraMontyConfig`, notice that the model class is specified as `MontyBase` (`src/tbp/monty/frameworks/models/monty_base`), which is a subclass of an abstract class defined in `src/tbp/monty/frameworks/models/abstract_monty_classes`.
 In here you will see that there are two template methods for two types of steps: `_exploratory_step` and `_matching_step`.
 In turn, each of these steps is defined as a sequence of calls to other abstract methods, including `_set_step_type_and_check_if_done`, which is a point at which the step type can be switched.
 The conceptual difference between these types of steps is that **during exploratory steps, no inference is attempted**, which means no voting and no keeping track of which objects or poses are possible matches to the current observation.
 Each time `model.step` is called in the experimental procedure listed under the "Episodes and Epochs" heading, either `_exploratory_step` or `_matching_step` will be called.
-In a typical experiment, training consists of running `_matching_step` until a) an object is recognized b) all known objets are ruled out, or c) a step counter exceeds a threshold.
+In a typical experiment, training consists of running `_matching_step` until a) an object is recognized b) all known objects are ruled out, or c) a step counter exceeds a threshold.
 Regardless of how matching-steps is terminated, the system then switches to running exploratory step so as to gather more observations and build a more complete model of an object.

-You can, of course, customize step types and when to switch between step types by defininig subclasses or mixins.
+You can, of course, customize step types and when to switch between step types by defining subclasses or mixins.
 To set the initial step type, use `model.pre_episode`.
 To adjust when and how to switch step types, use `_set_step_type_and_check_if_done`.

 **In this particular experiment, `n_train_epochs` was set to 1, and `max_train_steps` was set to 1.
 This means a single epoch was run, with one matching step per episode**.
 In the next section, we go up a level from the model step to understand episodes and epochs.

 ## Data{set, loader}

-> 🚧 TODO: Update this Section after Refactor
->
-> We are planning to refactor dataset and dataloader to become one class and have a name that expresses the iteractiveness more.

 In the config for first_experiment, there is a comment that marks the start of data configuration.
 Now we turn our attention to everything below that line, as this is where episode specifics are defined.